hortencia718/design-a-room/README.md

 # Getting Started with Create React App

+"Color me a Room was created to help a user create a collection of colors to help design a room in thier home"
+Returning User Can login with Full name and Password
+A User can Signup  , First name ,Last name and creating a Password User can create a New room
+User can update any Room
+User Can also edit a new room as well as an existing Room User can Delete an existing Room and or a newly created Room User Can Choose from a drop down option of Colors to add to A room User can Pick a color from a Circle picker which will add that color to thier Profile drop down menu Pop alert indicating that color was added to your profile page in the drop down menu of colors

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

 ### `yarn start`